SurveyTools/strip-calculator/README.md

 As long as there are >2 markers clicked (ideally more), then the geometry is constrained and the height AGL and the strip width can be extracted.

+Note: this seems to work pretty well with 50mm lenses, but still testing.

 ## Install and run

 Requires Python ≥ 3.12 and [uv](https://docs.astral.sh/uv/).